Eitan Bernath: Snapchat

-Representation

-In early 2020, after an increase in his social media followings, Bernath was signed to talent agency William Morris Endeavor and UNCMMN.

-Partnerships
+Brand partners

 Bernath's brand partners include Warner Brothers, SharkNinja, Cup Noodles, Red Star Yeast, Dreams Resorts & Spas, Chefman, and the government of Thailand.

+Performance

-He partnered with Rachael Ray on a celebrity cooking camp in July 2020.
+He joined with Rachael Ray on a celebrity cooking camp in July 2020.

-Bernath performed at the Outside Lands festival in San Francisco in October 2021 with Marc E. Bassy.
+Bernath appeared at the Outside Lands festival in San Francisco in October 2021 with Marc E. Bassy.

 Television

 In December 2020, Bernath was appointed the Principal Culinary Contributor for The Drew Barrymore Show on CBS.
 The New York Post reported that Barrymore discovered Bernath from her daughters who watch his TikTok videos.
 He has cooked on segments with Jason Derulo, Gordon Ramsay, and Molly Sims.
 Barrymore and Bernath often try unconventional food combinations, which Barrymore has said is "one of my favorite things to do on the show."

-Bernath frequently appears on talk shows including Good Morning America, Live with Kelly and Ryan, The Good Dish, and The Marilyn Dennis Show.
-He was a guest on A Little Late with Lilly Singh on NBC on May 19, 2021.
+Bernath also appears on talk shows including Good Morning America, Live with Kelly and Ryan, The Good Dish, The Marilyn Dennis Show and A Little Late with Lilly Singh.

-Editorial work
+Articles

-Bernath frequently contributes to a variety of food publications.
-He writes for The Washington Post, Food & Wine, Saveur, Delish, The Kitchn, Food52, and The Nosher.
-He has also contributed to the Houston Chronicle, The Forward, The Jewish Standard, and Kosher.com.
+Bernath writes for food publications including Food & Wine, Saveur, Delish, The Kitchn, Food52, and The Nosher.
+He has also contributed to The Washington Post, Houston Chronicle, The Forward, The Jewish Standard, and Kosher.com.